 Cluny Bistro takes French food and makes it unfussy.
 You can have your caramelized onion soup and moules frites but you don't need to have a side of snobbery.
 Even so, the backdrop for your dining experience is absolutely stunning with high ceilings and may have you convinced that the Eiffel Tower is within walking distance.
 Groups are more than welcome with a private dining area just for the occasion.The boulangerie is more of the takeaway aspect of the restaurant, with all things pastry waiting to be fawned over and taken home in a paper bag.
 But make sure to enjoy the classic French dishes on a plate, like the tuna tartare nicoise or the ginger-chili frog's legs.
 The large patio fits 100 people and its cobblestone floor transports you right to France.

 Bar Isabel has received a lot of buzz since it opened, but so far it has not gone to their heads.
-Late night eats are impressively carnivorous, such as roast bone marrow or a whole octopus or fish ceviche.
-You can also have some horse tartare, tongue on brioche, or a vegan salad if you aren't as inclined to eat tongue.
-If you are ready to keep the libations flowing, the cocktail menu is seriously impressive with intriguing names like "A Woman Scorned."
-People have reservations six weeks in advance.
-The place is worth the wait and worth the hype.
+Late night eats are impressively carnivorous, such as roast bone marrow or a whole octopus or sea bream ceviche.
+You can also have a cheese plate, chorizo, or a well-balanced salad with mushrooms, peas and mint.
+If you are ready to start the libations flowing, the cocktail menu has classic and seasonal offerings, like summer's Ivy League with Spanish Brandy and Strawberry Vermouth.
+Reservations are recommended to be made as much as six weeks in advance.
+This is when it pays to be Type A.

 The world can be divided into two groups of people: those who say "yay" to a beer hall and those who say "nay."
 For those who are in the "yay" category, Wvrst is an informal way to have a lot of fun (and potentially a lot of beer).
 With communal tables encouraging friendly banter, this King Street located, Munich-style beer hall specializes in all-natural sausage (as you may have guessed from the name).
 Vegetarians have the options of tofu/basil, soy/coriander, fennel/chili and tofu/paprika.
 Meat eaters have even more variety, from kangaroo to guinea fowl to rabbit.
 There are also duck fat fries with dipping sauces.
 The food encourages the beer drinking and the beer drinking encourages hunger to persist.
 It is a feedback loop that is just perfect for those "yay" sayers.